 Volatility represents the speed and severity of commodity price changes and is a key factor in pricing options.
-Typically, instruments can become more expensive if volatility increases.
-For example, as an index becomes more volatile, the cost to CEI of maintaining a given level of exposure increases because more frequent rebalancing of the portfolio is required.
 Volatility generally depends on the tenor of the underlying instrument and the strike price or level defined in the contract.
-Volatilities for certain combinations of tenor and strike are not observable and need to be estimated using alternative methods, such as using comparable instruments, historical analysis or other sources of market information.
+Volatilities for certain combinations of tenor and strike are not observable and need to be estimated using alternative methods, such as comparable instruments, historical analysis or other sources of market information.
 This leads to uncertainty around the final fair value measurement of instruments with unobservable volatilities.